 The Statute of Limitations for a Wrongful Death Action

-The family generally has two years from the date of death to file a wrongful death action.
+The family generally has two years from the date of death to hire a wrongful death attorney to file a wrongful death action.
 There are some exceptions where you must bring a wrongful death action much earlier.
-To be sure you preserve your rights, it’s best to consult your California personal injury lawyer immediately, so they can file a claim well in advance of the legal deadline.
+To be sure you preserve your rights, it’s best to consult your California wrongful death attorney or personal injury lawyer immediately, so they can file a claim well in advance of the legal deadline.
 You may find it difficult to think about calling an attorney so soon after the death of a loved one, but the reality is that you don’t have a lot of time.
 If you miss the deadline for any reason, you lose your rights to bring an action.
 Also, witnesses move and their memories fade, making your case weaker as time goes on.